datonic/hub/README.md

 - Open and transparent governance and funding.
 - Community that incentives contributors.
 - Embrace inmutability and idempotency.
 Rely on content-addressable storage and append-only logs.
 - Aim for stateless and serverless deployments.
 E.g. use GitHub Pages, host datasets on S3.
+No servers to maintain, no databases to manage, no infrastructure to worry about.
 - Offline-first.
 Rely on static files and offline-first tools like [Datasette](https://datasette.io/).